nelioyann/terrible-app-ideas/src/index.md

 ---
 layout: layouts/home.pug
 title: Terrible Project Ideas - Home
-description: TPI is a collection of terrible app ideas
+description: Terrible Project Ideas is a unique and fun way to build projects that will help you improve your skills.
 ---